Prince-gk/electronic_shop/README.md

 curl http://localhost:3000/
 ```

-6. Finnally, open the `index.html` file in your browser.
+6. Finally, open the `index.html` file in your browser.

 ## Description: